 And if you’re new to the twin parent club, welcome!
 You’re going to love being a member!
 Nothing else in my life has brought me simultaneously so much joy and so many challenges.
 It’s honestly amazing.

-The most important thing I want you to know is that I fully support your decision to bottle feed.
-Maybe you never planned on breastfeeding, or maybe, like me, you planned to breast feed twins and it didn’t quite work out.
+When it comes to bottle feeding your twins, the most important thing I want you to know is that I fully support your decision to bottle feed.
+Maybe you never planned on breastfeeding, or maybe, like me, you planned to breastfeed twins and it didn’t quite work out.

 *Post contains affiliate links.